Kevcpro/ruby-image-repo/README.md

 Starting the application:

+1. Change directories to /image-repo.

-1. For Windows use the command: ruby bin/rails server, Otherwise use: bin/rails server
+2. Then for Windows use the command: ruby bin/rails server, Otherwise use: bin/rails server

-2. In order to test the functionality of the app you can hit the endpoints for users in order to create and delete images
+3. In order to test the functionality of the app you can hit the endpoints for users in order to create and delete images

 Users own listings that link to images